-Referring Students to the Student Counselling Service at IT Sligo : A Guide for Staff
+Referring Students to the Student Counselling Service at ATU Sligo : A Guide for Staff

 The Student Counselling Service is a professional, confidential student support service that is available free of charge to all registered ATU Sligo students residing in the Republic of Ireland.

 The service offers students the opportunity to explore any issue which may be impacting on their mental health and general well-being in a confidential setting.

 Confidentiality is a central and integral part of the counselling process.
 All information discussed is confidential and won’t be disclosed to anyone outside of the Student Counselling Service.
 The only exception is if the counsellor is concerned about immediate risk to the student or a third party.

 |Feeling worried, anxious, tearful or overwhelmed by problems

 |Talking to a trusted family member, friend, or professional

 |Finding it hard to feel motivated or interested in anything

 |Isolating oneself from other people

 |Make time to Relax